Skip to Content

 Salzburg’s center is very pedestrian-friendly and quite beautiful around every corner you turn.

-When I think of Salzburg, I think of brick-laid alleys and a very sophisticated ambiance.
+When I think of Salzburg, I think of brick-laid alleys and a sophisticated ambiance.

 It's worth the trip outside of the city center and is included in the city pass attraction package.

-Stiegl prides itself as being the only beer company in Salzburg not owned by a larger corporation.
+Stiegl prides itself on being the only beer company in Salzburg not owned by a larger corporation.

-When we finished the tour, we were able to try six different beers of our choosing at no extra cost.
+When we finished the tour, we could try six different beers of our choosing at no extra cost.

 Each had a distinctive taste, but none were distasteful in my mind.
 Overall, it offered a different experience than many breweries I’ve visited.